 Dr. Eduardo Salvati's research has concentrated on the pathophysiology, etiology, diagnosis, prevention, and perioperative factors related to complications following total hip replacement (THR).
 He has also studied the prosthetic design and clinical results of THR.

-As of November 13, 2019, Dr. Salvati reported no relationships with healthcare industry.
+As of May 31, 2023, Dr. Salvati reported no relationships with the healthcare industry.